doctrine/DoctrineModule/docs/form-element.md

 the `target_class` to use and a `property` of the class to use as the Label.

 #### Configuring Dependencies
-Before you use DoctrineModule\Form\Element\ObjectSelect on you form you'll need configure the injection by adding the following lines to your Module.php:
+Before you use DoctrineModule\Form\Element\ObjectSelect on your form you'll need configure the injection by adding the following lines to your Module.php:

 ```php